Ayahausca Costa Rica Retreat

 Why Costa Rica?

 As if we need to ask.

 Costa Rica is the perfect place for an ayahuasca retreat.
 The nature, beauty and laid back atmosphere contribute to the therapeutic value of our ayahuasca retreats.
 Costa Rica has an easy-going culture with the country motto “Pura Vida” which translates to “Pure Life.”
-The weather is perfect year round, with average temperatures around 77 degrees.
-Ticos (the local term for a Costa Rican), are said to be some of the happiest people in the world and it is easy to understand why.
+The weather is perfect year-round, with average temperatures around 80 degrees.

 Costa Rica has two seasons

 - GREEN SEASON (June - November) is also known as the rainy season.
 It's wonderful this time of year because everything is so green and in bloom!
 The mornings start out sunny and the rain comes in throughout the day.
 There are more bugs this time of year.

 - DRY SEASON (December - May) is great because it doesn’t rain at all for almost 6 months, meaning sunshine all day long, clear skies and beautiful sunsets.
 The downside is most of the vegetation in the area dies and things get covered in dust.

 Please keep these factors in mind when booking your retreat but either way, Costa Rica is beautiful and comfortable year round!